axpogroup/edh2023/README.md

 1. **Access to the VM with Jupyter Hub:** We've provided a virtual machine with Jupyter Hub installed.
 This will serve as your development environment.
 Just go to our [Jupyter Hub](http://axe-lab-appl-energy-data-hackdays.westeurope.cloudapp.azure.com/hub) and sign in with a username (no special characters or spaces) and password of your choosing - just don't forget it.

 You can also develop on your local machine if you prefer.
-In this case you can download the training data from our [onedrive](https://axpogrp.sharepoint.com/:f:/s/CMTYTOMDigitalAssetSolutions-MTA/Egl90FJJk3hPqqRx8VOa690Bv86Iz06FaFBMdVxu_jH0UA?e=msOiL1) <span style="color:red">TODO: make a link that is accessible without Axpo credentials</span>.
+Talk to us about getting the dataset onto your local machine.

 ### Setting Up Your Environment